Anstrel History, Family Crest & Coats of Arms

 Early History of the Anstrel family

 This web page shows only a small excerpt of our Anstrel research.
-Another 91 words (6 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Anstrel History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1086, 1660, 1689 and 1929 are included under the topic Early Anstrel History in all our PDF Extended History products and printed products wherever possible.

 Anstrel Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Ansell, Ancell, Ancelle, Anselm, Anselme, Anstrell and many more.

-Early Notables of the Anstrel family (pre 1700)
+Early Notables of the Anstrel family

 Another 34 words (2 lines of text) are included under the topic Early Anstrel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Anstrel family